Paul Schulze: Career

-He is best known for portraying Ryan Chappelle on the Fox series 24 from 2001 to 2004 and Father Phil Intintola on the HBO series The Sopranos from 1999 to 2006.
+He is best known for portraying Ryan Chappelle on the Fox series 24 from 2001 to 2004 and Father Phil Intintola on the HBO series The Sopranos from 1999 to 2006. as well as portraying Eddie Walzer in Nurse Jackie, a Showtime series from 2009 to 2015.

 Schulze was featured on Fox's legal drama Justice and has guest-starred on Law & Order, Rizzoli & Isles, JAG, CSI: Crime Scene Investigation, The West Wing, NCIS, Oz, Frasier, NYPD Blue, Boston Legal, Cold Case, Numb3rs, Mad Men, Criminal Minds, The Closer, Terminator: The Sarah Connor Chronicles, Suits, Z Nation, and Journeyman.

 He played William Rawlins in the Netflix series The Punisher in 2017.

 Film appearances include New Jersey Drive (1995), Clockers (1995), Don't Say a Word (2001), and the David Fincher films Panic Room (2002) and Zodiac (2007).
 He appeared as Michael Burnett in Rambo, the 2008 fourth installment of the Rambo film saga.
 He co-starred as Eddie Walzer in the Showtime dark comedy series Nurse Jackie, which premiered in June 2009.